DCRT-LUMC/GTGT/docs/source/usage.rst

 Default usage
 ----------------
-By default, Python-project will just print a greeting
+Currently, the command line interface for GTGT is just a placeholder.

 .. code-block:: console

-   python-project
+   gtgt
    Hello, world

 You can also specify the person to greeting

 .. code-block:: console

-   python-project --name John
+   gtgt --name John
    Hello, John

 Python functions